-- Provided care and protection for unaccompanied children across the country while they were in the care of HHS. - Significantly increased care capacity to ensure children can be safely and timely transferred out of Customs and Border Protection custody and placed into the care of HHS or a vetted, responsible sponsor.
+- Provided care and protection for unaccompanied children across the country while they were in our custody. - Significantly increased care capacity to ensure children can be safely and timely transferred out of Customs and Border Protection custody and placed into the custody of HHS or a vetted, responsible sponsor.